gdcc/dataverse-exporters/croissant/README.md

 No, but we opened https://github.com/mlcommons/croissant/issues/640 about this.
 See also "potential areas of work" in the [Croissant Task Force Minutes] for 2024-04-01.

+### FileObject is not a known valid target type for the distribution property?

+We are aware that you could see the error "http://mlcommons.org/croissant/FileObject is not a known valid target type for the distribution property" at https://validator.schema.org if you try to validate the Croissant export.

 ## Developer documentation

 The rest of this documentation is for developers of the Dataverse Croissant exporter, including how to build and test it.